 9. Dealing with cleaning chemical drums and bottles

 Seal all containers when not in use.
-Do NOT leave any cleaning chemical where a child or the general public might have access.
+Do NOT leave any cleaning chemicals where a child or the general public might have access.
 Do not open damaged containers, return them or seek advice from your supplier.
 Do NOT use old drink bottles or food containers to store cleaning chemicals.
-Mix up fresh solution
+Mix up fresh solutions daily.

 10. Return cleaning solutions after use